siribirkeland/siribirkeland.github.io/_pages/talks.md

 ![Marie Kristine Brandrud](/images/Marie_resize3.jpeg)

 Marie is interested in genomics and speciation.
-The Brochmann-group at the Natural History Museum has previously showed an accumulation of redproductive incompatibilities in arctic selfing species, and Marie is currently working to genetically pinpoint those incompatibilities with QTL analysis in Cochlearia groenlandica.
-She also aims to investigate chromosome evolution in Cochlearia and will compare the Cochlearia groenlandica genome to its sister, Cochlearia excelsa, in a collaborative project with the Yant Lab at Nottingham University.
+The Brochmann-group at the Natural History Museum has previously showed an accumulation of redproductive incompatibilities in arctic selfing species, and Marie is currently working to genetically pinpoint those incompatibilities with QTL analysis in *Cochlearia groenlandica*.
+She also aims to investigate chromosome evolution in *Cochlearia* and will compare the *Cochlearia groenlandica* genome to its sister, *Cochlearia excelsa*, in a collaborative project with the Yant Lab at Nottingham University.

 **E-mail:** [m.k.brandrud@nhm.uio.no](mailto:m.k.brandrud@nhm.uio.no)